ayasrah/mahaam/mahaam-docs/docs/infra/security.md

-# Security
+# Microservices Security

 ### Overview

-Mahaam security ensures that app is used safely, correctly, and only by trusted users.
+Microservices security ensures that app is used safely, correctly, and only by trusted users.

 ### Mahaam Security